 How do we regard the world with all its complexities and nuances, as well as the multitude of cultures found throughout the globe?
 The International Program Community (IP) – – creates a dynamic space where residents can learn about other cultures and ways of living.
-Resident Advisors and Graduate Associates (RAGAs) and residents alike facilitate cooperative learning through dinner and discussions, participation in the annual Coffeehouse & Food Festival, and creation of cultural displays that are shown on the floors.
+Resident Advisors and Graduate Associates (RAGAs) and residents alike facilitate cooperative learning through dinner and discussions.
 Residents have also attended museum exhibition tours and special events in the Philadelphia area.

-IP events and activities are shaped by residents’ interests each year and encompass exploration of international cultures, policies, cuisine, theater, music, etc. This program is well-suited for the student who takes initiative, is dedicated to the mission of the Cultures Collective, and is seeking intellectual and personal growth.
+IP events and activities are shaped by residents’ interests each year and encompass exploration of international cultures, policies, cuisine, theater, music, etc. This program is well-suited for the student who takes initiative and is seeking intellectual and personal growth.

 Program Goals: The Program invites residents to expand their understanding of other cultures and foster an appreciation for living in an intercultural community.
 At the conclusion of the academic year, residents will have developed their critical thinking skills, taken on leadership roles, and engaged with these topics through an interdisciplinary model.